OutlierVentures/Orbit-Example/README.md

 # Orbit-Example

-Example use of OrbitDB for managing JSON files.
+Example use of OrbitDB for JSON files indexed by name.

 ## Requirements
 - Node.js